JefferyHus/graphql-pagination/README.md

 }
 ```

-The query is fetching 10 posts with an offset of 10K, in a first glance you think that's it,your database engine will directly understand the offset and start querying from that row.
+The query is fetching 10 posts with an offset of 10K, in a first glance you think that's it, your database engine will directly understand the offset and start querying from that row.

-Well !
+Well!
 That won't happen because the way a `relational` database engine works, is that it will still have to compute all the skipped rows inside the server; therefore a large OFFSET might be inefficient.

 You see?!
 It's bad right, just like if you want to start reading a book from a certain page but you still have to go over every page and count it yourself without the use of an index.